EciStg/order-placement/probe/README.md

               },

               "Name": {
-                "description": "details from the probe that may help users understand the health of an endpoint", "type": "string",
+                "description": "human readable string describing the probe's purpose", "type": "string",
                 "minLength": 1,
-                "maxLength" : 1024
+                "maxLength": 32
               },

               "Description": {
-                "description": "human readable string describing the probe's purpose", "type": "string",
+                "description": "details from the probe that may help users understand the health of an endpoint", "type": "string",
                 "minLength": 1,
-                "maxLength": 128
+                "maxLength" : 128
               },

               "HttpStatusCode": {